This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Design of Columns”.

 9. Which of the following reservoirs is also known as ___________

 Explanation: Ground service reservoirs are constructed at ground level and mainly used to store water.
 They are generally constructed with masonry (or) RCC slab.
 These are also known as surface reservoirs or not elevated reservoirs.

 10. A system in which water is supplied only for fixed few hours, such system is called ____

-Explanation: In the intermittent system, the water is supplied only for few hours the system is adopted when adequate water from source is not available.
+Explanation: In the intermittent system, the water is supplied only for a few hours the system is adopted when adequate water from the source is not available.
 The system is widely adopted by much local water authority it is functioned through phases.

-11. In ____ system, air relief valves are not required.
+11. In ___________ system, air relief valves are not required.

 Explanation: In the continuous system, the supply of water is 24 hours a day.
 This is the most ideal system and is adopted when plenty of water is available.
 As the water doesn’t get contaminated and circulating at uniform pressure, air relief valves are not required essentially.